apify/apify-docs/docs/crawling_basics/scraping_the_data.md

             const fields = $$(site).find('div.td');
             results.push({
                 // Because we now have all the countries in one array,
-                // we use the two letter country code to distinguish the results.
+                // we use the two-letter country code to distinguish the results.
                 countryCode: url.slice(-2),
                 rank: fields.eq(0).text().trim(),
                 site: fields.eq(1).text().trim(),